tsoud/robotics/Webots_Object_Finding/README.md

 # Object Finding with Path Planning in Webots

-A tiny [E-Puck robot](https://www.gctronic.com/e-puck2.php) searches a map to locate and identify a certain object.
+A tiny [E-Puck robot](https://www.gctronic.com/e-puck2.php) searches a map to locate and identify certain objects.
 This was part of a larger (incomplete) group project combining robotics, NLP and image recognition.
 At a high-level, the concept of the project was:
 - Send an instruction (a text string) to the robot to find an object e.g. "Find the banana."
 - The robot parses and processes the command.
 - The robot implements the path planning algorithms here to find the quickest way to get to each object (represented as a sign with a photorealistic image) on the map.
 This is the part of the project in this repo.